bombsimon/wsl/doc/rules.md

 These are the default configurations set by `wsl`.

 ## Checklist
-The following are the checklist for each hits.
+The following are the checklist for each hits arranged in **alphabetical order**.

 <br/><hr/>